VideojogosLusofona/color-shape-links-ai-competition/README.md

   [`AbstractThinker`] class or passed to the [`Think()`] method, e.g., such as using reflection to probe the capabilities of its opponents.
 - Cannot use more than 2GB of memory during the course of a match.
+- Cannot be more than 250kb in size (including libraries, excluding comments).
+- Cannot save or load data from disk.

 ### Quickly testing your AI